conventional-commits/conventionalcommits.org/content/next/index.md

 ### How should I deal with commit messages in the initial development phase?

-We recommend that you proceed as if you've an already released product.
+We recommend that you proceed as if you've already released the product.
 Typically *somebody*, even if its your fellow software developers, is using your software.
 They'll want to know what's fixed, what breaks etc.

 ### Are the types in the commit title uppercase or lowercase?